 The issues with traditional estimation

-When working in an agile manner, every team member matter on the same level – and titles are not important.
+When working in an agile manner, every team member matters on the same level – and titles are not important.
 Of course, there will usually be skills on different levels but that’s considered when working with story points as are the complexity and potential risks.
-Story points embrace all the necessary effort in producing a user story.
+They embrace all the necessary effort in producing a user story.

 If you stick to measuring user stories in actual hours, then it will often be a one-person estimation because you will look at the most experienced and highest skilled team member to get the most accurate estimation.
 But this is vulnerable since you then make the estimated person dependent.